Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 When you hold the TV Cam HD, you do get the feeling that it’s well made — it’s hefty and doesn’t come across as flimsy plastic.
 Logitech says they’re using Carl Zeiss optics — that should make for some quality imaging, especially when coupled with a 720p resolution.
 For 1080p, you can check out our Logitech HD Pro Webcam C920 review.
 Low-light levels are also said to be optimized — if that works well, then you won’t see much grain (in HD).
 I do like the fact that there’s more than a single microphone, like the Microsoft LifeCam Studio — make that four.
 That should help to mitigate the fact that for every person sitting in front of the TV (on the edge of the bed, for instance), there’ll be someone else at the side or farther back (or bouncing on the bed, for those with toddlers being hauled in to say hi to Grandpa).

-Okay, let’s get to that installation — I plug a HDMI cable into the output on the back of the TV Cam HD and the other end into an open HDMI port on my HDTV for the HDMI input.
+Okay, let’s get to that installation — I plug an HDMI cable into the output on the back of the TV Cam HD and the other end into an open HDMI port on my HDTV for the HDMI input.
 Obviously, I also plug in the power supply brick too, but first, I should decide where the TV Cam HD, model # 960-000921, is to go.
-In my setup there’s space in front of the TV for it to sit.
+In my setup, there’s space in front of the TV for it to sit.
 And the double-jointed mounting ledge at the bottom can be angled so as to aim the camera slightly up.
-It’s also possible to arrange the TV Cam HD so it goes on the top of a TV — but even with the built-in hooking mechanism I’m not a fan.
+It’s also possible to arrange the TV Cam HD, so it goes on top of a TV — but I’m not a fan even with the built-in hooking mechanism.
 BTW, the TV Cam HD isn’t pencil-thin, so if you’re using it with a monitor, most likely it can’t go at the top because the top ledge isn’t wide enough for it to sit on.